-The County's land use approval criteria do not require consideration of subjective character evaluations that some comments seeks to elicit about Applicant CEO Chris Efird's other business activities.
-These comments do not address the approval criteria and are not relevant to Applicant's Application.
+The County's land use approval criteria do not require consideration of subjective character evaluations that some comments seeks to elicit about NEXT CEO Chris Efird's other business activities.
+These comments do not address the approval criteria and are not relevant to the Application.

-17. Concerns about the size of Applicant's Facility are not relevant to the County's approval criteria.
+17. Concerns about the size of the renewable diesel facility are not relevant to the County's approval criteria.

-The County's approval criteria do not evaluate a project based on its size, despite what some commenters suggest should be a requirement.
-There is nothing in the County's approval criteria that would prohibit Applicant's Facility based on its size.
-As explained above, the County's approval criteria do consider whether the Facility will complement the character of the area, and the Board finds that Applicant's Facility will.
+The County's approval criteria does not evaluate a project based on its size, despite what some commenters suggest should be a requirement.
+There is nothing in the County's approval criteria that would prohibit the rail branchline based on the size of the renewable diesel facility.

-18. The Board finds the proposed rail service to the Facility meets all relevant approval criteria.
+18. The Board finds the proposed rail service meets all relevant approval criteria.